message/iata/PH.md

 - passengers with special retiree resident visa (SRRV);
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines.
 2. Until 30 June 2021, passengers who in the past 14 days have been in Bangladesh, India, Nepal, Oman, Pakistan, Sri Lanka or United Arab Emirates are not allowed to enter.
-- This does not apply to nationals of the Philippines traveling on repatriation flights.
+- This does not apply to:
+- nationals of the Philippines traveling on repatriation flights;
+- passengers with a diplomatic passport and a 9(E) visa.
 3. Passengers are not allowed to transit.
 4. Suspension of all visa on arrival facilities.
 5. Suspension of all visa exemptions.
 6. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
 7. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to merchant seamen with a 9(C) visa issued by the Philippines.
 8. Nationals of the Philippines arriving from Bangladesh, India, Nepal, Oman, Pakistan, Sri Lanka or United Arab Emirates on a non-government's repatriation flight must have a negative COVID-19 RT-PCR test result issued at most 48 hours before departure; and
 - a prior approval obtained by their agency from Bureau of Quarantine (BOQ).
 9. Passengers must have a reservation confirmation of a hotel approved by Tourism and Health Agencies for at least 10 days.
 The hotel must be listed at <a href="https://www.philippineairlines.com/en/ph/home/covid-19/ArrivingInThePH/ManilaQuarantineHotels">https://www.philippineairlines.com/en/ph/home/covid-19/ArrivingInThePH/ManilaQuarantineHotels</a>
 - This does not apply to:
 - nationals of the Philippines who are Overseas Filipino Workers (OFW);
-- passengers with a 9(E) visa.
+- passengers with a diplomatic passport and a 9(E) visa.
 10. Passengers must complete a "Case Investigation Form" and present it upon arrival.
 The form can be obtained at <a href="https://c19.redcross.org.ph/arriving-passengers">https://c19.redcross.org.ph/arriving-passengers</a>
 11. Passengers are subject to quarantine for up to 14 days.
 12. Passengers must install the app 'TRAZE' on their personal device before departure.